Claude Code Alternatives

 By Subrupt EditorialPublished Reviewed

 AI coding tools split sharply along form factor.
 IDE forks (Cursor, Windsurf) bake the AI into the editor itself.
-IDE extensions (Copilot, Cody, Continue) plug into VS Code or JetBrains.
+IDE extensions (Copilot, Continue, Cody) plug into VS Code or JetBrains.
 Terminal-first agents (Claude Code, Aider) skip the editor entirely and operate on the file system through git-aware diffs.
 Each shape suits a different developer style; the tool you should use depends more on workflow than on raw model quality.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.